Frequently Asked Questions

 Q: Does ESA provide bus service to and from school?

 A: Yes.
 ESA students come from seven different parishes around Acadiana, and ESA offers several morning and afternoon bus stops in Acadiana for Middle and Upper School students.
 Buses also run between the Cade campus and the Lafayette campus in the morning and afternoon for Lower School students.
-For information about pick-up and drop-off times, view our Bus Form.
+For information about pick-up and drop-off times, view our Bus Form on the Forms and Resources page.

 Q: Is there a before and aftercare program?